hi-space/open-canvas-bedrock/apps/web/README.md

 If you'd like to add a new model, follow these simple steps:

-1. Add to or update the model provider variables in `packages/shared/src/models.ts`.
+1. Add to or update the model provider variables in `constants.ts`.
-2. Install the necessary package for the provider (e.g. `@langchain/anthropic`) inside `apps/agents`.
+2. Install the necessary package for the provider (e.g. `@langchain/anthropic`).
-3. Update the `getModelConfig` function in `apps/agents/src/agent/utils.ts` to include an `if` statement for your new model name and provider.
+3. Update the `getModelConfig` function in `src/agent/utils.ts` to include an `if` statement for your new model name and provider.
 4. Manually test by checking you can:
    > - 4a.
 Generate a new artifact
    > - 4b.
 Generate a followup message (happens automatically after generating an artifact)